-Syntax: VLOOKUP( Any Lookup ; Reference|Array DataSource ; Integer Column [ ; Logical RangeLookup = TRUE() ] )
+Syntax: VLOOKUP( Any Lookup ; ForceArray Reference|Array DataSource ; Integer Column [ ; Logical RangeLookup = TRUE() ] )

-Constraints: Column >= 1; The searched portion of DataSource shall not include Logical values.
+Constraints: Column $\geq$ 1; The searched portion of DataSource shall not include Logical values.
 Evaluators may evaluate expressions that do not meet the constraint that the searched portion of a DataSource not include Logical values.

-If RangeLookup is omitted or TRUE or not 0, the first column of DataSource is assumed to be sorted in ascending order, with smaller Numbers before larger ones, smaller Text values before larger ones (e.g., "A" before "B", and "B" before "BA"), and False before True.
+If RangeLookup is omitted or TRUE or not 0, the first column of DataSource is assumed to be sorted in ascending order, with smaller Numbers before larger ones, smaller Text values before larger ones (e.g., "A" before "B", and "B" before "BA"), and FALSE before TRUE.
 If the types are mixed, Numbers are sorted before Text, and Text before Logicals; evaluators without a separate Logical type may include a Logical as a Number.
 The lookup will try to match an entry of value Lookup.
-From a sequence of identical values <= Lookup the last entry is taken.
+From a sequence of identical values $\leq$ Lookup the last entry is taken.
 If none is found the largest entry less than Lookup is taken as a match.
 If there is no data less than or equal to Lookup, the #N/A Error is returned.
-If Lookup is of type Text and the value found is of type Number, the #N/A Error is returned.
 If DataSource is not sorted, the result is undetermined and implementation-dependent.
 In most cases it will be arbitrary and just plain wrong due to binary search algorithms.